niuware/niuware.github.io/quick-docs.md

     }

 {% endhighlight %}

+> When debug mode is enabled, the trace of the Exception will not be displayed.

 In the case of the API classes, you will see only the last error/exception directly in the JSON rendered response.